-Technical Advisor - A person appointed by the Provider who has the appropriate level of qualification and operational experience (subject to the relevant scopes of work undertaken/to be undertaken) to advise the Provider on the fundamentals of the industry and the scheme.
+Technical Advisor - A person appointed by the NERS Project Management Provider who has the appropriate level of qualification and operational experience (subject to the relevant scopes of work undertaken/to be undertaken) to advise the Provider on the fundamentals of the industry, the scheme and overseeing of NERS accredited Construction Providers.
 The Technical Advisor may be an employee of the provider or employed on a consultancy basis.
+Construction Providers are not required to appoint a Technical Advisor as the Authorising and Assessing Officers can fulfil this role

-1.2 Mandatory/Non Mandatory Terms
+1.2 Mandatory/Non-Mandatory Terms